bassam-h20/basic-circuits-worksheet/README.md

 git branch -M main
 git push -uf origin main

+Task 1:
 Built a LED circuit using the following components:
 1 - 330 Ohm Resistor
 2 - An LED
 3 - Bread Board
 4 - Coin Cell Battery
 5 - Coil wire

+Circuit fully operational, red LED light not that brightly lit, but is working fine.

 Demonstrative image may be found uploaded in repository
 ```